neeltom92/ansible_playbook_docker_install/README.md

 Usage :

-In the "hosts" inventory file give the list of VM's where u want to install docker run the below command to install docker:
+In the "hosts" inventory file give the list of VM's where u want to install docker,then run the below command to install docker:
 --
  ansible-playbook  docker-playbook.yml -i hosts